Dried shrimp: Africa

-It is used in many African countries, like Nigeria, when preparing many dishes involving vegetables, typically cooked in oil with vegetables like spinach, pepper and tomato sauce.
+It is used in many African countries, like Nigeria, when preparing many dishes involving vegetables - typically cooked in oil with vegetables like spinach, pepper and tomato sauce.

 Mexico

-Dried shrimp is commonly found in markets all throughout Mexico and perhaps their best-known use is in the "meatballs" that accompany the traditional Christmas dish romeritos.
-Dried shrimp is also used for dried shrimp patties that is cooked in a red sauce with cactus (nopales).
-This dish is common around Lent and Christmas time.
+Dried shrimp is commonly found in markets all throughout Mexico, and perhaps their best-known use is in the "meatballs" that accompany the traditional Christmas dish romeritos.
+Dried shrimp is also used for dried shrimp patties that are cooked in a red sauce with cactus (nopales).
+This dish is also common around Lent and Christmas time.

 Brazil

-The cuisine of Brazil's northeastern region makes extensive use of dried shrimp, which they call "camarão seco".
+The cuisine of Brazil's northeastern region makes extensive use of dried shrimp, where it is called "camarão seco".
 It is often reconstituted for use in stews or special hot sauces, such as in Acarajé.
 It may also be ground into a fine powder for use as a condiment, as on Moqueca.
 At times it is added directly to a dish as an edible garnish.

 United States

-Dried shrimp was introduced to the American South in the 18th-century colonial period, by thriving Filipino fishers in Saint Malo, which was located in present-day St. Bernard Parish, Louisiana, on the shore of Lake Borgne, until 1915.
+Dried shrimp was introduced to the American South in the 18th-century colonial period by thriving Filipino fishers in Saint Malo, which was located in present-day St. Bernard Parish, Louisiana.

-In south Louisiana, dried shrimp are often added by Cajun cooks to gumbo, to add an intense salty flavor.
+In south Louisiana, dried shrimp are often added by Cajun cooks to gumbo to add an intense salty flavor.
 They can also be eaten as a snack by themselves, and can be commonly found in snack-size portions in south Louisiana's stores.